luxonis/depthai-docs-website/FAQ.md

    - 'f' to trigger autofocus
  - '2' to change autofocus mode to continuous video

-## What is the Hyperfocal Histance of the Auto-Focus Color Camera?
+## What is the Hyperfocal Distance of the Auto-Focus Color Camera?

 The hyperfocal distance is important, as it's the distance beyond which everything is in good focus.
 Some refer to this as 'infinity focus' colloquially.